 With a plethora of smartphones flooding the market each month, “the next big thing” always seems to be here.
 Captivated by remarkable features, cutting-edge designs and gargantuan specs, consumers have a lot to choose from – too much to choose from, in fact.
 Yes, all of this choice can make it hard to choose the phone that is right for you.
 In this feature guide, you will learn the features to look for when buying a smartphone.
 That way, you don’t have to be tantalized by a mediocre phone with a two-year contract.
+You can also read our best Verizon Smartphone article.

 Fun Fact: Those features below are based on in-depth analysis and research and personal accounts from consumers